maidsafe/temp_safe_network/safe-cli/README-symlinks.md

 symlinks with targets inside the uploaded directory.

-Finally, symlinks may optionally be [disabled](#disabling-symlinks) when uploading content to the SAFE Network.
+Finally, symlinks may optionally be [disabled](#disabling-symlinks) when uploading content to the Safe Network.

 ### Can I make a symlink to another file container on the network?

-No. Symlinks in SAFE Network are simply a mechanism for supporting the symlinks that may already exist in your local filesystem.
+No. Symlinks in Safe Network are simply a mechanism for supporting the symlinks that may already exist in your local filesystem.

 Links from one FileContainer to another may happen at some point, but introduce